noaa-afsc/berchukseals-haulout/analysis/paper/reviewer_response.md

 We have moved this reference to later in the paragraph so the first references are about Arctic work.
-While the example is from the Antarctic, it is an important, early example of analysis using bio-logger data to estimate haul-out behavior.
+While the example is from the Antarctic, it is an important, early example of analysis using bio-logger data to estimate haul-out behavior in seals.

 > *Do you mean age-class?
 The term life-history implies knowledge of
 > previous behavioral efforts or occupancy of regions of interest.